Instance Insights: Install Success Rate

 Make Adjustments to Improve Your Performance

-Install success rate is highly impacted by the pre-install steps that come before you hit enter on the command line.
-How prepared you and your customers are to begin the installation is key to its success.
-The adjustments below are focused on being prepared and can help you increase the success of your installs:
+Install success rate is impacted by the pre-install steps that come before your customer or user hits enter on the command line.
+The key to a successful installation is for you and your customers to be prepared for nuances that may occur during the deployment.
+The adjustments below are focused on being equipped to begin the install and can help you increase chances of success:

-• Environment testing - If you are installing your application into a new type of customer environment, it’s important to do test installs internally in a similar environment.
-Testing in advance of the customer install will help you identify any additional requirements or limitations that may need to be added to the preflight checks or documentation and become aware of any potential pitfalls that may be encountered.
-Being prepared for a potential failure and being able to quickly identify and resolve the issue helps maintain customer confidence and increases the rate of success of future install attempts.
+• Matrix testing - If you are distributing your application into a new type of customer environment, it’s important to do test installs in a similar internal environment.
+Testing in advance of the customer install will help you identify any additional requirements or limitations that may need to be added to the preflight checks or documentation.
+Continue to build on your test suite as you add environments, and run these tests as often as possible during development.
+For example, Replicated internally maintains a Linux OS test grid for kurl.sh for both development and pre-release testing.
+Fixing environment-specific issues up front and being able to quickly reproduce and resolve issues helps maintain customer confidence and can increase the rate of success of future install attempts.

-Adjustments made to improve your install success rate can also have a significant impact on other metrics, most notably your time to install, and improvements made with the intention of impacting one may also affect the other.
-As you make adjustments, you’ll want to look at what impact any changes had on your install success rate and take them into account as you go back through the process and continue working towards reaching your goals.
+Adjustments made to improve your install success rate can also have a significant impact on other metrics, most notably your time to install and trial conversion rate.
+As you iterate, you’ll want to look at what impact your adjustments had on your performance and take them into account as you go back through the define-evaluate-goal-measure-adjust cycle and continue working towards reaching your goals.

 How Replicated Can Help

-• Host support bundles - If something doesn’t go as planned and an install attempt fails, you can increase the success of future installations by generating a host support bundle.
-You can also create custom host collectors and analyzers to help you gather specific information to identify root causes of failures so you can correct them.
-Understanding why an install failed and taking steps to resolve the issue will increase the chance of success of future installation attempts.
+• Support bundles - If something doesn’t go as planned and an install attempt fails, you can speed time to remediation by having end customers collect a support bundle.
+While the default support bundle contains a lot of useful cluster and node information, you should also create custom collectors and analyzers.
+These custom configurations can gather specific information related to debugging and diagnosing failures in your application.
+Understanding why an install failed and taking steps to automatically detect the issue in the future will increase the chance of success of future installation attempts.

 • Documentation - Replicated has a documentation starter repo that can be used as a starting point for creating effective documentation.